-Player Name (Please Print)

-Team Name and Head Coach (Please Print)

-(Parent Initials) The player has been evaluated by a treating physician selected by the player, their parent or other person with legal authority to make medical decisions for the player(Parent Initials) The player has completed the Return to Play Protocol established by KYF(Parent Initials) KYF has received a written statement from the treating physician indicating, that in the physician's professional judgment, it is safe for the player to return to play.
+Player Name (Please Print) Team Name and Head Coach (Please Print) (Parent Initials) The player has been evaluated by a treating physician selected by the player, their parent or other person with legal authority to make medical decisions for the player (Parent Initials) The player has completed the Return to Play Protocol established by KYF (Parent Initials) KYF has received a written statement from the treating physician indicating, that in the physician's professional judgment, it is safe for the player to return to play.
+(Parent/Responsible Decision-Maker) has been informed and consents to the player participating in returning to play in accordance with the return to play protocol established by KYF.
+Understands the risks associated with the player returning to play and will comply with any ongoing requirements in the return to play protocol.
+Consents to the disclosure to appropriate persons of the treating physician's written statement for the return to play recommendations by the treating physician.
+Understands the immunity provisions under Section 38.159 of the Texas Education Code.
+Parent/Guardian (printed) Parent/Guardian (signature)

-Parent/Guardian (printed)

-Parent/Guardian (signature)